-Kimco Realty's 2013 GHG Inventory Methodology (GIM) document (dated June 2014) was developed for Kimco Realty by Deloitte, to calculate Kimco Realty's GHG emissions, and support Kimco Realty's GHG emissions reduction strategy.
+Kimco Realty's 2014 GHG Inventory Methodology (GIM) document (dated May 2015) was developed for Kimco Realty by Deloitte, to calculate Kimco Realty's GHG emissions.
 Raw data collection activities for boundary determinations, characteristic and activity data population, and emissions calculations were performed by Kimco Realty and Deloitte.